 Just as New Orleans has prevailed through trials and triumphs, The Country Club has persevered through the evolution of the community.
 The history of this beautiful oasis can be seen through the architecture and the food.

 The Country Club was built in 1884 to serve as a historic Italianate Raised Center Hall Cottage by Anne McAvoy and her husband George B. Canby.
 Over the next 55 years, the house changed ownership around a half dozen times.

-That same year, the property was sold to Jacqueline McPherson, who purchased the adjacent double shotgun property as a rental property.
+That same year, the property was sold to Jacqueline McPherson.
+McPherson purchased the adjacent double shotgun property as a rental property.
 After merging the backyard of the properties, McPherson continued to run The Country Club for nearly 22 years until she sold it to Blake Miller in March of 2000.
 Miller continued to own and operate the business as his predecessor had done until selling The Country Club in February of 2003 to its current owner.

 Hurricane Katrina and the remodel